 Next, enable the Visual Studio Code repository:

-Then, update the packages and install Visual Studio using following command:
+Then, update the packages and install Visual Studio using the following command:

 Now that VS Code is installed on your Ubuntu system you can launch it either from the command line by typing